ehedman/sdlSpeedometer/README.install.txt

  - If not done already run (as root) raspi-config to set WiFi, localization, i2c and serial port according to the HOWTOs links in the README.md file.
  - Run sudo ./sdlSpeedometer-config to set your preferences for this application.

- - run make install
+ - run make install (x11 config is the default)

+ - run make install_kms (kmsdrm installation)

+For testing:
+ run make start/stop/status

  - runt sudo reboot

 When the Speedometer starts you can still run sdlSpeedometer-config from the GPS GUI page.
 Click the tools icon.

-Notes on Make:
-- The default "make install" will install the SDL_VIDEODRIVER=kmsdrm configuration.
-- To enable the X version, type first "make install" followed by a "make install_x" Then type "make start"